 The history of Liverpool is inseparable from the transatlantic slave trade.
 Between 1695 and 1807, 5,300 voyages left the port of Liverpool to participate in the trade, funded by the city’s merchants and ship owners.
 The profits they made were used to build many of the city’s historic mansions and public buildings.
 This has led many to wonder if the Mansion House at Calderstones Park has a link to the transatlantic slave trade.

 As the current custodians of the Mansion House in Calderstones Park, Liverpool, we believe we have an important role in trying to help people understand the story of the Mansion and in sharing as much about its past as we can find out.
-By working with the historian, Laurence Westgaph, we have begun the process of researching the links that the building and the surrounding park have to slavery.
+By working with a local historian we have begun the process of researching the links that the building and the surrounding park have to slavery.
 Although there are still many unknowns, to help answer some of these questions, we’ve set out what we do and what we don’t know here.